 - Expertise: Galapagos Islands, history of California Academy of Sciences, Charles Darwin, Evolution, paleontology, Hawaiian Islands, Maritime History, Burgess Shale, History of Science

-Professor Matt James writes about the 1905-06 Galapagos scientific collecting expedition of the California Academy of Sciences; soon to be published by Oxford University Press.
+Professor Matt James writes about the 1905-06 Galapagos scientific collecting expedition of the California Academy of Sciences, which was published by Oxford University Press in April 2017 as Collecting Evolution: The Galapagos Expedition that Vindicated Darwin.
 His next writing project concerns the failed PG&E nuclear power plant at Bodega Head in Sonoma County.
 He teaches widely about paleontology, including the Burgess Shale UNESCO World Heritage Site in Canada, the Hawaiian Islands, evolution, and the life and work of Charles Darwin.
 He maintains an interest in the life and work of Ernest Hemingway.
 In 2011, his writing won the Karl Kortum Award for Maritime History from the Friends of the San Francisco Maritime Museum Library.

 - JOHANSON, Donald Carl (Institute of Human Origins, Arizona State University)